vfosnar/sshere/README.md

 # sshere
- Python script for automating ssh to a directory on a sftp network drive
+ Python3 script for automating ssh to a directory on a sftp network drive
 ## Usage
      # Mount the sftp system
      sshfs user@example.com:/ /home/localuser/example